 Learn to teach yoga – 5 steps to TTC

 Learning to teach Yoga – 5 steps to TTC.
 Learning to teach yoga comes with many different layers and challenges, here’s our guide on 5 steps to TTC.
 Before you think about learning to teach yoga make sure that you are familiar with some of the postures.
-In addition, gain an understanding of breathwork, relaxation and meditation.
+In addition, gain an understanding of breathwork, relaxation, and meditation.

 Ideally, you need a regular practice of yoga, either at home, perhaps some online classes.
 But most importantly you’d have some practical experience of attending classes with a teacher for at least a year.
 Here’s our guide on learning to teach yoga – 5 steps to TTC:

-1.You need a regular practice to teach Yoga
+1.You need regular practice to teach Yoga

 2. Keeping a journal

-3. Keep reading
+3. Keep reading (or listen to some audiobooks!)

 4.Take a foundation course